-Monitoring with a daily maximum benchmark of 100 mg/L. Previous permit mistakenly established limitations instead of benchmarks for this parameter.
-There is no numeric water quality standard for TSS; however, sediment discharges can negatively impact aquatic life habitat.
+Monitoring, with a 100 mg/L daily maximum benchmark continued from previous permit.
+It is the best professional judgment of the permit writer that discharges from this site are not a water quality concern on a regular basis.
+A benchmark will allow the permittee to evaluate BMP measures and improve them as necessary at times of benchmark exceedances.
+There is no water quality standard for TSS; however, sediment discharges can negatively impact aquatic life habitat.
 TSS is also a valuable indicator parameter.
-TSS monitoring allows the facility to identify increases in TSS indicating uncontrolled materials leaving the site.
+TSS monitoring allows the permittee to identify increases in TSS that may indicate uncontrolled materials leaving the site.
 Increased suspended solids in runoff can lead to decreased available oxygen for aquatic life and an increase of surface water temperatures in a receiving stream.
 Suspended solids can also be carriers of toxins, which can adsorb to the suspended particles; therefore, total suspended solids are a valuable indicator parameter for other pollution.
-The facility reported from 5 to 96 mg/L in the last permit term.
-The benchmark is achievable through proper operational and maintenance of BMPs and falls within the range of values implemented in other permits having similar industrial activities.
+A benchmark value will be implemented for this parameter.
+The benchmark value will be set at 100 mg/L. This value is achievable through proper operational and maintenance of BMPs and falls within the range of values implemented in other permits having similar industrial activities.